- Buying a kitten checklist

 - Your ongoing relationship with the breeder

 - When to be concerned about a breeder

 Buying a kitten can be a bit of minefield.
 There's so much to consider such as how to find a reputable breeder to begin with and what questions should I ask?
 At Purina, we've created this guide, complete with handy checklists to give you all the information you need.

 If you're looking to buy a pedigree kitten from a breeder, there are numerous factors to consider.
 Before even beginning the search, you'll need to make sure that you have enough time in your busy schedule to dedicate to a new kitten from this day onward, as they mature into a wonderful adult cat.

 For those that are seriously considering buying a kitten from a breeder, we've created this guide to lead your through the entire process, so you can come out with a healthy and happy four-legged friend to cherish for many years to come.

 Before you start thinking about buying a cat, you'll need to consider your own personal circumstances before.
 You need to ask yourself the following questions:

-- Are you prepared to deal with the costs?
+- Are you prepared to deal with the costs now and in the future?
 There are vet fees to bear in mind, such as neutering/spaying and vaccinations.
-If you choose a long-haired breed there may be grooming costs.
+If you choose a long-haired breed, there may be grooming costs.
 Additionally, there will be daily costs such as feeding to consider too.